 In 1976, Ed and Lorraine Warren are asked to investigate what happened to the Lutz family at the Amityville house.
 During a seance, Lorraine encounters a demonic nun and has a premonition of Ed’s death.
 In 1977, in the suburb of Enfield in London, solo mother Peggy Hodgson and her four children experience a series of supernatural occurrences, including moving objects and sinister apparitions.
 When tv news crews and a parapsychological team are brought in, eleven-year-old Janet speaks with a deep voice that claims to be Bill Wilkins, the previous inhabitant of the house.
 Having sworn off conducting investigations after being critically attacked on a tv talkshow, the Warrens are persuaded to travel to Enfield by the Catholic Church.
 During their investigation, they determine that something is indeed in the house, levitating objects and possessing Janet.
 As their investigation deepens, they realise that there is a far more sinister demonic force in the house.

 The Conjuring (2013) was one of the biggest theatrical horror successes in the last few years, earning over $300 million wordwide.
 Directed by James Wan, who had a sterling reputation in terms of genre material as the director of Saw (2004) and Insidious (2010), among others (see below), it created a genuinely spooky mood that unnerved audiences in a big way.
 The film was based on the experiences of true-life paranormal investigators and demonologists Ed and Lorraine Warren who claim to have had investigated and fought supernatural forces.
-The film was such a success that the doll seen in the Warren’s museum at the start of the film was even given its own film with Annabelle (2014), which later spawned a prequel Annabelle: Creation (2017).
+The film was such a success that the doll seen in the Warren’s museum at the start of the film was even given its own film with Annabelle (2014), which later spawned two sequels with Annabelle: Creation (2017) and Annabelle Comes Home (2019).
 With The Conjuring 2, James Wan, joined by Patrick Wilson and Vera Farmiga, returns to make a sequel to the earlier film.

 Like The Conjuring, The Conjuring 2 claim to be based on a true story but I have highly sceptical doubts about the claims that the Warrens make.
 It is important even before we get to a dissemination of what is depicted in The Conjuring 2 that the so-called facts be separated from what the film outrightly invents.
 In the realm of the basic facts, there was a haunting that supposedly occurred to the Hodgson family in their home in the London suburb of Enfield between 1977 and 1979.
 There are photos of the family shown over the end credits and there is little doubt that the film has made a scrupulous effort to replicate the look of the house and street, their dress sense and everything right down to the posters on the girls’ walls.
 With the exception of the casting of Frances O’Connor as the decidedly more frumpy Peggy Hodgson, all of the actors cast look physically like their real-life counterparts.
 The film replicates many of the numerous psychic occurrences that were reported – noises, moving objects, the police observing a chair moving, the levitations and the possession of the daughter.
 The film also plays the actual recording of the taped interview with Janet talking in a deep voice over the end credits.
 The same incident was also depicted from the perspective of the British investigators in the British tv mini-series The Enfield Haunting (2015).